A-Z of recycling

 See Garden Waste.

 Hangers can be reused but if you have too many you can offer them to your local charity shop.
-If your hangers are broken, metal hangers can be recycled in the food and drinks can bin but plastic hangers must be placed in the landfill bin.
+Broken hangers should go into your landfill bin.

-Fife Council do not offer a collection service for hazardous waste, and you should contact a licensed contractor, who will levy a charge for this service.
-Please dispose of hazardous waste responsibly and do not place any hazardous waste into drains or waste bins.
+Fife Council do not collect hazardous waste.
+You should contact a licensed contractor, who will levy a charge for this service.
+Please dispose of hazardous waste responsibly and do not place into drains or waste bins.
 Fife Council can accept up to 5 litres of Hazardous Household Waste at Ladybank Recycling Centre.
-If you were going to dispose of waste at Ladybank Recycling Centre, you would need to contact us beforehand and transfer the waste in suitable secure containers.
+Please contact us beforehand and transfer the waste into suitable secure containers.

 Hoover dust cannot be recycled so please place this in your landfill bin.